 - Crew Roster 2021 – Must be submitted prior to arrival

 - Wilderness First-Aid Training – At least one adult advisor must have proof (completion certificate) of BSA approved Wilderness First Aid training.
 Minimum WFA course length is 16-hours.

 - CPR Training – At least one adult advisor must have proof (completion certificate) of CPR Training

 - BSA E-certifications – At least one adult advisor must have proof of training (completion certificates) in each of the following BSA E-certifications: Hazardous Weather, Safety Afloat, and Safe Swim Defense.
 All Adult Advisors must have proof of training in Youth Protection.

 - Fishing Licenses – If your crew wants to fish you will need to purchase the appropriate license.

 - Ontario Licenses- 18 years of age and older are required to have an Ontario fishing license.
-These can be purchased in advance or at the Trading Post upon arrival.
+These will need to be purchased prior to arriving at Northern Tier.
 Scouts under the age of 18 can fish under a licensed adult.
 LEARN MORE

 Step 6: Trip Planning Resources: